Mixing operators with prescribed unimodular eigenvectors: Introduction and main result

 \begin{thm} Let $Z\subset \T$ be an infinite closed set.
 Then there is a open set $\om \subset \DD$ so that the Taylor shift $T=T_{A^2(\om)}$ is topologically mixing, $\mathcal{E}(T) \subset Z$ and $\{\gamma_\lambda: \lambda \in \mathcal{E}(T)\}$ spans a dense subspace of $A^2(\om)$. \end{thm}

 \begin{remark} Since Hilbert spaces are of cotype 2, the main theorem from \cite{BayMath2} implies that, in the situation of Theorem \ref{main_result}, for countable $Z$ the Taylor shift $T$ is not ergodic in the Gaussian sense.
-So Question 3 from \cite{Gr10} can be answered in the negative, at least in the weak form that ergodicity in the Gaussian sense does not always follow from the existence of a spanning set of eigenvectors corresponding to a rationally independent set of unimodular eigenvalues.
+So, as already mentioned above, Question 3 from \cite{Gr10} can be answered in the negative in so far as the existence of a spanning set of eigenvectors corresponding to a rationally independent set of unimodular eigenvalues does not always imply ergodicity in the Gaussian sense.
 We are left with the open question whether $T$ is ergodic with respect to some measure of full support or (upper) frequently hypercyclic.

 If in the situation of Theorem \ref{main_result} the set $Z$ consists of roots of unity, then the Taylor shift is chaotic with unimodular eigenvalues only in $Z$ and not ergodic in the Gaussian sense.
 So we have an alternative construction for a chaotic operator on a Hilbert space that is not ergodic in the Gaussian sense.
 The first construction of such an operator on $\ell_2(\N)$ given by Menet (\cite{Menet}) even leads to an operator which is not (upper) frequently hypercyclic.
 The approach via Taylor shift is, however, quite different and gives more flexibility in prescribing unimodular eigenvectors. \end{remark}